0xknwn/starknet-modular-account/docs/SDKS-VALIDATOR-MULTISIG.md

 To execute a function that is part of the module you need:

-- to figure out the stark validator module class hash
+- to figure out the Multisig Validator module class hash
 - to check the module is installed on the account.
 That is something that is setup at the account deployment time
 - to use one of `callOnModule` for view functions or `executeOnModule` for